-The College's Alcohol and Other Drug counselor along with the Assistant Vice President of Student Affairs and the Director of Accessibility Resources and Services, can provide referrals to confidential counseling services, psychological assessment, and consultation to students who self-identify as needing help with drug and alcohol issues.
-The Director of Accessibility Resources and Services also provides students with academic and/or housing accommodations with the appropriate documentation.
+The College's confidential Drug and Alcohol counselor along with the Assistant Vice President of Student Affairs and the Director of Accessibility Resources and Services, can provide referrals to confidential counseling services, psychological assessment, and consultation to students who self-identify as needing help with drug and alcohol issues.
+The Director of Accessibility Resources and Services also determines eligibility for academic accommodations for students with the appropriate documentation.